What to do after the change of the primary domain of your cPanel account

 Private nameservers for your current primary domain name (for instance, ns1.domain1.tld and ns2.domain1.tld) cannot be transferred to the new one.
 You’ll need to register new private nameservers (for instance, ns1.domain2.tld and ns2.domain2.tld) and repoint the resold domains accordingly.

 If the previous primary domain domain1.tld is removed from the hosting account during the change, previously registered private nameservers lose their DNS records.
-All domain names that use ns1.domain1.tld and ns2.domain1.tld as their custom DNS will no longer be pointed to the hosting server where their DNS zone files exist.
+All the domain names that use ns1.domain1.tld and ns2.domain1.tld as their custom DNS will no longer be pointed to the hosting server where their DNS zone files are located.

-The easiest solution is to create a new set of private nameservers for the new primary domain.
-Such as: ns1.domain2.tld and ns2.domain2.tld, registering corresponding glue records and setting up the required subdomains using the cPanel/WHM menus.
+The easiest solution is to create a new set of private nameservers for the new primary domain, such as: ns1.domain2.tld and ns2.domain2.tld, registering the corresponding glue records and setting up the required subdomains using the cPanel/WHM menus.

 NOTE: domain names pointed to ns1.domain1.tld and ns2.domain1.tld will need to be re-pointed to ns1.domain2.tld and ns2.domain2.tld after these changes.